Block height

 Keeper (or Waves Keeper) is a web browser extension that allows users to securely interact with Waves-enabled web services.

 Leasing is a temporary reversible transfer of WAVES from one account to another to increase the stability and security of the network, as well as potentially get mining reward.
 Note that the WAVES tokens are not actually being transferred to another account, they remain on the sender's balance, however, they are 'frozen' and cannot participate in the buying and selling operations, as well as they cannot be sent to another account.
 The leased tokens provide the leasing recipient with a greater chance of mining a block.
 The recipient of the lease can share the income from mining with the one who leased WAVES to him.
-However, the Waves platform does not regulate the payment process for LPoS mining, this remains at the discretion of the miner.
+However, the Waves protocol does not regulate the payment process for LPoS mining, this remains at the discretion of the miner.
 At any time, the sender can 'unfreeze' tokens by invoking the Lease Cancel transaction.

 LPoS (or Leased Proof-of-Stake) is a consensus algorithm in which the probability of generating the next block by the participant is proportional to the share of cryptocurrency belonging to this participant or leased to this participant from their total supply.
 In other words, the more tokens on the account of the miner (own and leased to them), the higher the probability of generating the next block.